openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     6. Launch instance VM_2  with image TestVM-VMDK and flavor m1.micro vcenter availability zone.
     7. Check abilities to assign multiple vNIC net01 and net02 to VM_1.
     8. Check abilities to assign multiple vNIC net01 and net02 to VM_2.
-    9. Check that both interfaces on each instance got a ip address.
+    9. Check that both interfaces on each instance have an IP address.
 To activate second interface on cirros edit the /etc/network/interfaces and restart network: "sudo /etc/init.d/S40network restart"
     10. Send icmp ping from VM_1 to VM_2  and vice versa.